Should you hire a contractor, or a handyman?

-Generally, If your project requires a specialized license, permits and/or inspections, or may last several days to a week or more, you should probably use a general contractor.
-If you really don’t know who to call, there are places youcan go on the web to find pros who are pre-screened and registered with marketing and placement companies.
-Service Magic is a great example.
-Professionals are registered with them and when you fill out a form describing your project, they locate and notify a pro in your area.
-They have a thorough pre-screening process and a customer rating system so you can see some feedback from other customers.
+Generally, If your project requires a specialized license, permits, and/or inspections, or may last several days to a week or more, you should probably use a general contractor.
+If you really don’t know who to call, there are plenty of places you can go on the web to find information on every aspect of home care and maintenance.

 • Minor plumbing like leaky faucets, a new sink or fixtures